dicastro/homelab/README.md

 - create playbook to deploy grafana
 - adapt backup folders/files in `download.sh` once the project structure is definitive
 - review in detail playbook 10-a-deploy-prometheus.yaml as it is not idempotent, sometimes prometheus-config.yaml is interpreted as directory
+- replace ikea tradfri hub by usb dongle (Sonoff Zibbee 3.0 USB Dongle Plus: ZBDongle-P or ZBDongle-E) and use ZHA integration in homeassistant (implies re-connect the ikea devices)

 ## How to download this repo (read-only mode, without `git clone`)